 Top Questions You Should Ask Before Hiring a Marketing Agency

-Before you leave your brand in the hands of a low-quality agency or inexperienced freelancers, make sure to ask them these questions first!
+Before you leave your brand or website in the hands of a low-quality agency or inexperienced freelancers, make sure to ask them these questions first!

 Who is your ideal client?